rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

         cluster-infrastructure="cman" \
         no-quorum-policy="ignore"

-pacemaker configuration is a little beyond the scope of this document, if you have any questions about any of the above, I recommend [some clusterlabs documentation](http://clusterlabs.org/doc/en-US/Pacemaker/1.1-plugin/html-single/Clusters_from_Scratch/index.html)
+pacemaker configuration is a little beyond the scope of this post.
+If you have any questions about any of the above, I recommend [some clusterlabs documentation](http://clusterlabs.org/doc/en-US/Pacemaker/1.1-plugin/html-single/Clusters_from_Scratch/index.html)

 This may take a while for crm to actuall do its thing; verify that your `crm status` looks like this before moving on